Kleinbahn: Construction and operation

 The construction and operation of Kleinbahnen were carried out to less stringent requirements, e.g. tracks were laid in a gravel rather than a normal ballast bed, and usually by private companies, which nevertheless in many cases involved substantial participation by the state, the province or local communities.
 The Kleinbahn company with the largest railway network in the whole of the German Empire was the 'Pomeranian state railways' (Pommerschen Landesbahnen) founded in 1940.

 Today

 Except in Berlin, the Kleinbahn law has been superseded everywhere by new national railway laws.
 The former Kleinbahnen are classified today as Nebenbahnen (branch lines).

-Model railway

-The name Kleinbahn, German for "small railway", is also the name of a model railway manufacturer based in Vienna.
-The company was founded in 1947 by Erich Klein.
-The HO-scale models produced by the company are destined primarily for the Austrian market: most of the models are based on Austrian Railway prototypes.
-Their current catalogue offers a selection of locomotives; passenger and freight rolling stock; track and switches as well as catenery and signaling equipment.
-Kleinbahn produces an economically priced product that is readily affordable to a wider market.
-Kleinbahn has eschewed extreme detail and sophistication and has instead focused on the development and manufacture of models of a simpler and more robust finish.
-The models are not widely available as they are not available through the usual hobby shops.
-Instead, their product is available almost exclusively through company outlets located in a number of Austrian cities, including Vienna, where the company is headquartered, as well as Salzburg, Klagenfurt, Linz, and Bregenz, all in Austria.
-Their products may also be purchased by mail order.
-Unfortunately, since the time of this writing, all of Kleinbahn's stores, with the exception of their “flagship” store in Vienna have been shuttered.
-However, their models are still available by “mail” order.
-See their web site for details.

 List of Kleinbahnen

 There is a list of German Kleinbahnen in the list of former German railway companies.